Zezombye/blog/articles/best-move.md

 No teammate to blame, no bad weather, it was just you who failed to see the best move.

 A grandmaster obeys the same rules as you do.
-They have no advantage.
+They have no advantage, they have the same pieces.
 Yet they beat you because they think deeper, while 100 elo players don’t think at all.
 They move pieces almost at random and just “see what happens”.

 Although life is more complex, it has to be treated the same.
 Even if a mistake is only 10% your fault, you HAVE to focus on that 10%.